HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART2.md

 - We can ask the complex problem they have worked upon, any new technology how they will learn, any project or shared code or ask for any homework.
 And then ask questions based on that homework.
 We can first have panel interview then give homework then call.

-- Interview questions-
+- Interview questions -

-how many technologies you have worked and how much you would rate each of these? which languages are you procient in and could teach others? tell me about the users you have worked with? what do your users do that make you upset how long have you worked with this language? what are the best and worst changes you have seen since started if you were asked to present to a group of engineers about a particular technology, what would you present? what technical projects do your do at home if you had more time what technology you would study what do you think of working with older technology when you are learning a new technology, what process do you use to bring yourself up to speed what do you do when you see a colleague is approaching a problem the wrong way? let them do it and learn, or...? do you read books? what arethe last three books you have read?
+  - how many technologies you have worked and how much you would rate each of these?
+  - which languages are you proficient in and could teach others?
+  - tell me about the users you have worked with? what do your users do that make you upset
+  - how long have you worked with this language? what are the best and worst changes you have seen since started
+  - if you were asked to present to a group of engineers about a particular technology, what would you present?
+  - what technical projects do your do at home
+  - if you had more time what technology you would study
+  - what do you think of working with older technology
+  - when you are learning a new technology, what process do you use to bring yourself up to speed
+  - what do you do when you see a colleague is approaching a problem the wrong way? let them do it and learn, or...?
+  - do you read books? what are the last three books you have read?

 - Illegal questions – age, religion, arrested, married, children, weight, personal finances, alcoholic, health, nationality, disabilities, military discharge.